 Entry and exit is simple.
 Running boards are available if you value deportment above ground clearance, but we often find running boards more in the way than helpful.

 The rear doors on King Cabs swing almost 170 degrees for easy access and there's room back there for six-footers on short-to-moderate-length trips.
 Crew Cab rear seats are downright spacious and eclipsed only by the Toyota Tundra CrewMax.

 The Nissan Titan has been recognized for its stout drivetrain.
-It comes standard with the big V8 and a five-speed automatic transmission.
-Although it doesn't have as much horsepower as GM's larger V8 choices or Dodge's Hemi, it's great on torque.
-We think a Titan will outrun many pickups and deliver competitive mileage to similar configurations; only the Tundra's 5.7-liter/six-speed automatic and GM's 6.2-liter/six-speed automatic combinations challenge it.
+It comes standard with a 5.6-liter V8 and 5-speed automatic transmission.
+Although it doesn't have as much horsepower as others larger V8 choices or Dodge's Hemi, it's great on torque.
+We think a Titan will outrun many pickups and deliver competitive mileage to similar configurations; only the Tundra's 5.7-liter/6-speed automatic, Ford's 6.2 or twin-turbo 3.5/6-speed automatic and GM's 6.2-liter/6-speed automatic combinations challenge it.
 The exhaust keeps the V8 rumble so adored by truck buyers while eliminating the drone that could wear on long highway trips.

-The fuel economy is not great, but then, this is a big, strong truck.
-The EPA ratings are 13 mpg City, 18 mpg Highway with two-wheel drive and 12/17 with four-wheel drive.
+Fuel economy is not great, but it's generally within one mpg of the competition and your driving style is easily responsible for three times that amount.
+The EPA ratings are 13 mpg City, 18 mpg Highway with two-wheel drive and 12/17 mpg with four-wheel drive.
 If you want a vehicle with this level of capability, it will deliver this level of fuel economy.